 the defeat of General Martin Perfecto de Cos at the siege

-members of the provisional government were so confident of victory that they
+members of the provisional government were so confident of victory

-Texans failed to understand that Mexican dictator Antonio Lopez
+The Texans failed to understand that Mexican dictator Antonio Lopez

 and the subsequent surrender of General Cos’s at San

 By the time General Cos and his men crossed the Rio Grande and reentered

-Mexico, Santa Anna was marching north with a large army to meet him.
+Mexico, Santa Anna was marching north with a large army to meet

-worse, since the men who contributed to the victory at the siege
+To make matters worse, since the men who contributed to the victory

-of San Antonio had returned to the comforts of home and hearth, newly
+Antonio had returned to the comforts of home and hearth, newly

 1836, there were two main invasion routes from Mexico into Texas;